OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

     "issuer": "https://auth.acme.com"
   },
   "coverage": {
-    "$comment": "If multiple coverage elements are present, they must bound the same resource. geohash (if used) is always earth-fixed.", "geohash": [
+    "$comment": "Each coverage block SHALL use a single reference frame.
+If multiple frames are required, treat the coverage as approximate; geohash (if used) is always earth-fixed.", "geohash": [
       "9q8y",
       "9q8z"